Troubleshooting

 Invalid Serial Number

-An incorrect serial number has been entered while claiming the device in CDO.
+An incorrect serial number has been entered while claiming the device in Security Cloud Control.

 Resolution

-1. Delete the FDM-managed device instance in CDO.
+1. Delete the FDM-managed device instance in Security Cloud Control.

 2. Create a new FDM-managed device instance by entering the correct serial number and claim the device.